-COULD IT BE THE BACTERIA THAT
+WHAT’S MAKING YOU FAT?
+COULD IT BE THE BACTERIA THAT MAKE UP YOUR MICROBIOME?

 It’s been known for a very long time that antibiotics cause OBESITY, although the mechanism was not completely understood (HERE).
-A team of a dozen scientists, led by researchers from UCONN, showed that dysbiotic bacteria from the oral cavity and Gut secrete large amounts of lipids (fats) that end up in places they shouldn’t -- like say the arterial walls.
+A team of a dozen scientists, led by researchers from UCONN, showed that dysbiotic bacteria from the oral cavity and Gut secrete large amounts of lipids (fats) that end up in places they shouldn’t — like say the arterial walls.
 Listen to what Jim Kreiger said in a story for UCONN Today (Bacterial Fats, Not Dietary Ones, May Deserve Blame for Heart Disease).

 “Heart disease and fatty clogs in the arteries go hand in hand.
 But new evidence suggests the fatty molecules might come not only from what you eat, but from the bacteria in your mouth… The research may explain why gum disease is associated with heart trouble.
 Heart attacks and strokes are the crises we notice, but they result from a slow process of atherosclerosis, the hardening and clogging of the arteries with fatty substances called lipids.

 Did you catch that?
 Despite the fact that I cannot get this simple fact through the heads of many of my patients who grew up with messages to the contrary drilled into their heads on a regular basis, it’s not dietary fat that causes people to get fat.
 Although the kind of fats people consume is certainly of critical importance, compared to SUGAR and high glycemic carbohydrates, fat is metabolically inert.

 What have I been telling you for years?
 It’s antibiotics that initially cause dysbiosis, but sugar and a HIGH CARB LIFESTYLE that propagates it.
-And all of this is intimately entangled with --- you guessed it --- INFLAMMATION (a group of immune system chemicals that allows your body to communicate with itself).
+And all of this is intimately entangled with — you guessed it — INFLAMMATION (a group of immune system chemicals that allows your body to communicate with itself).
 While a necessary part of the normal healing process, too much inflammation causes some serious problems.

 “Bacteroidetes makes distinctive fats.
 Non-native Bacteroidetes [Dysbiosis] can be broken down with an enzyme in the body that processes lipids into the material to make inflammation enhancing molecules, making them have a double hit to blood vessels: The immune system views them as a sign of bacterial infection, and then breaks them down with enzymes that super charges inflammation.”

 While interesting, those of you in the know cannot be surprised.
 What’s super cool is that by using a healthy diet as a weapon against inflammation, you have the ability to start turning your health around.
 Just realize that a healthy diet, while of critical importance, is not the only non-pharmaceutical weapon at your disposal against chronic inflammation, chronic pain, and chronic illness.